 After you provide a urine sample, it is tested right away.
 For urine specific gravity, the health care provider uses a dipstick made with a color-sensitive pad.
 The dipstick color changes and tells the provider the specific gravity of your urine.
 The dipstick test gives only a rough result.
 For a more accurate specific gravity result or measurement of urine electrolytes or osmolality, your provider will send your urine sample to a lab.

-If needed, your provider may ask you to
+If needed, your provider will ask you to

 How to Prepare for the Test

 Eat a normal, balanced diet for several days before the test.
 Your provider will give you instructions for water loading or water deprivation.

 Your provider will ask you to temporarily stop any medicines that may affect the test results.
 Be sure to tell your provider about all the medicines you take, including dextran and sucrose.
 DO NOT stop taking any medicine before talking to your provider.

 Also tell your provider if you recently received intravenous dye (contrast medium) for an imaging test such as a CT or MRI scan.
 The dye can also affect test results.